-Other distributions of clang may be available from https://github.com/llvm/llvm-project/releases/ (recently only for arm64 and usually unsigned/not notarized which makes them hard to use).
+Other pre-compiled distributions of clang may be available from https://github.com/llvm/llvm-project/releases/ (recently only for arm64 and usually unsigned/not notarized which makes them hard to use).
 In particular, these include support for OpenMP which Apple clang does not.
-Some of these have included support for the ASan and UBSan sanitizers.